Aviation chiefs ask EU leaders to halt carbon row

 European Climate Commission Connie Hedegaard said "nobody would be happier than the European Union" if ICAO could deliver a solution that was at least as good as the EU one.

-China, the world's fastest-growing airline market, is a major purchaser of both Airbus and Boeing (BA.N) jets.
+China, the world's fastest-growing airline market, is a major purchaser of both Airbus and Boeing jets.

 It tends to buy in large quantities, through a central purchasing entity, before the jets are allocated to individual airlines, but final Beijing government approval is needed before the aircraft can be delivered.